 The Audit Committee's charter provides that the Audit Committee will pre-approve all audit, audit related and non-audit services to be provided by our independent registered public accounting firm before the independent registered public accounting firm is engaged to render these services.
 The Audit Committee has considered whether the independent registered accounting firm's provision of non-audit services is compatible with its independence.
 In April 2004, the Board adopted an Audit and Non-Audit Services Pre-Approval Policy for the Audit Committee.
 Under this policy, the Audit Committee has pre-approved certain audit and audit related services, tax services and other services.
 The Audit Committee has determined that the provision of those services that are pre-approved in this policy will not impair the independence of the Company's independent registered public accounting firm.
 The provision of services by the independent registered public accounting firm that are not pre-approved in this policy are subject to separate pre-approval by the Audit Committee.
 This policy also pre-approved specified fee levels for the specific services.
-Payments in excess of these specified fee levels are subject to separate pre-approval by the Audit Committee.
-All audit and non-audit services performed by our independent registered public accounting firm have been pre-approved by our Audit Committee to assure that such services do not impair the independent registered public accounting firm's independence from the Company.
+Payments in excess of these specified fee levels are subject to separate pre-approved by our Audit Committee to assure that such services do not impair the independent registered public accounting firm have been pre-approved by our Audit Committee to assure that such services do not impair the independent registered public accounting firm's independence from the Company.